-If you have determined that you are eligible for an immigrant visa based on marriage to a U.S. citizen, this article will orient you to the application procedures, including:
+If you have determined that you are eligible for an immigrant visa and green card based on marriage to a U.S. citizen, and you will be applying for it from overseas, this article will orient you to the application procedures, including:

 Again, this article focuses on cases where the U.S. sponsor is a citizen, not a lawful permanent resident (green card holder).